Maybe we'll play some Glam Rock before it's all said and done.

 And plenty of room for more chips.

-And if you think having chips implanted in your body requires a doctor, or it's costly, well, think again.
+And if you think having chips implanted in your body requires a doctor or is costly, well, think again.

-The chips themselves are anywhere from between two and three hundred dollars, and the install only ran me about a hundred dollars because you can go to a local piercing shop who will obviously agree to do the installation, all the programming and coding of putting the apps on the chip, that's all done by me for moving forward.
+The chips themselves are anywhere from between $200 and $300, and the install only ran me about $100 because you can go to the local piercing shop who will obviously agree to do the installation.

-Brandon is thinking about having other chips implant it in his body.
+Moving forward, Brandon is thinking about having other chips implanted in his body.

 So it'll be inserted right under or right over your breast, and then you can tap your phone to your chest and instantly get temperature readings.